Tennessee Process of Uncontested Divorce

 The Role of the Divorce Lawyer in an Uncontested Divorce

 As with all legal issues it is best to retain an attorney in order to get an agreed divorce.
 In divorce, especially involving children, there are many issues that must be dealt with and each issue has own legal ramifications and consequences.
 It is the divorce lawyer’s role to advise you regarding the legal issues, help you reach or fine tune your agreement, then to draft all of the necessary legal documents to make your agreements legally binding and proper to be submitted to the court.
 Often times a couple can retain one divorce lawyer for an uncontested divorce.
 If you and your spouse can not agree on all issues you may opt to participate in divorce mediation then have your divorce lawyer draft the court documents based upon the mediation agreement.

 Chattanooga Family Law Attorney and Divorce Lawyer

 A caring divorce lawyer can help the emotional trauma and understands your situation, which makes the legal problems of divorce a lot easier to deal with -divorce is never easy.
 At Purple Law Firm you will find experience and a professional caring attitude.
-Jim Purple is a family law attorney in Chattanooga who understands the issues involved in divorce and represents his clients with a caring attitude.
+Jim Purple , family law attorney in Chattanooga, who understands the issues involved in divorce.
 Family Law Attorney Jim Purple draws upon his many years of experience as a lawyer in family law matters including agreed divorce.
 Contact Purple Law Firm to help you through the process of obtaining an uncontested divorce in Tennessee.